 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Enento Group’s shares

-Enento Group Plc (“Enento”) has on 18 September 2020 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Swedbank AB has declined below the threshold of 5 percent on 18 September 2020.
+Enento Group Plc (“Enento”) has on 21 September 2020 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Kayne Anderson Rudnick Investment Management, LLC has exceeded the threshold of 5 percent on 18 September 2020.

-According to the notification, the holding of Swedbank AB in Enento is 0 percent of Enento’s entire share stock.
+According to the notification, the holding of Kayne Anderson Rudnick Investment Management, LLC has increased to 1,855,662 shares, corresponding to 7.73 percent of Enento’s entire share stock.

 Enento has one share series, each share entitling to one vote.
 The total number of Enento’s shares is 24,007,061 shares.